Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Vanishing Contribution

 All the configurations employing the VCON technique consistently outperform the baseline model without VCON, demonstrating the effectiveness of our approach in enhancing model performance.
 The improvement is evident across all values of the transition hyperparameter $Q$, confirming the general benefit of introducing a smooth transition.

-A closer inspection of the training dynamics reveals an interesting and recurring pattern.
+A closer inspection of the training dynamics reveals a recurring pattern.
 For each value of $Q$, there is a noticeable drop in validation accuracy that aligns closely with the end of the transition period, where the original model blocks are fully faded out.
-This temporary drop is likely due to the sudden change in model representation as the compressed path fully takes over.
-However, what follows is equally notable: in all cases, the model resumes a steady ascent in accuracy, indicating that the network successfully adapts to the new structure once the transition is complete.
+This temporary drop is likely due to the change in model representation as the compressed path fully takes over.
+However, in all cases, the model resumes a steady ascent in accuracy, indicating that the network successfully adapts to the new structure once the transition is complete.
+This aligns with the intuition that the vanishing phase keeps the model near the high-performance region containing the original optimum, which the compressed model subsequently explores to recover performance.

 Among the tested configurations, a transition of 12 epochs appears to strike the best balance.
+This result is in line with Theorem~\ref{thm:descent}.
+A transition that is too short results in a large drift term $2K\|\beta_{t+1}-\beta_t\|$, resulting in an uncontrolled transition to the compressed model.
+On the contrary, an excessively long transition results in the model converging prematurely, yielding $\|\nabla\mathcal L_{\beta_t}(\bm\phi_t)\|^2 \approx 0$ and thus $E_{t+1}\approx E_t$.

-A transition too short may not allow sufficient time for the compressed model to effectively assimilate the knowledge encoded in the original network, while an excessively extended one could delay the learning of the compressed blocks.
-Thus, our findings suggest that intermediate values of $Q$ lead to smoother transitions and better overall performance, highlighting the importance of tuning this hyperparameter to achieve optimal results.
+Our findings suggest that intermediate values of $Q$ lead to smoother transitions and better overall performance, highlighting the importance of tuning this hyperparameter to achieve optimal results.